khylo/CourseNotes/cloud/aws/AWS.md

 99.99 availability guarantee (built for 99.99 availability) 99.999999999 (11 9's) durability// designed to sustain loss of 2 faclities concurently)

+s3 Performance
+	S3 can achieve at least 3,500 PUT/POST/DELETE and 5,500 GET requests per second PER PREFIX IN A BUCKET.
+	So if there are a lot of read writes one way to increase performance is to use hexidecial hash (e.g. md5) PREFIX to  bucket names to parallelize this

+	for reads only CloudFront can improve performance since it servers a cached version of doc.

+	Faster upload if you allow multipart files for big files.
+	Also to increase performance you can use hexidecial hash (e.g. md5) PREFIX to

 IA Infrequent access.
 Pay for retrieval
 RRS Reduced Redundancy storage (is this IA 1 zone?)
     availability 99.99   Durability 99.99 (4 9s intead of 11)

-Faster upload if you allow multipart files for big files.
 Upload objects in a single operation—With a single PUT operation, you can upload objects up to 5 GB in size. ...
 Upload objects in parts—Using the multipart upload API, you can upload large objects, up to 5 TB.